-These works were performed at a gross deficit of R193,631.
-Income from sponsorships, membership subscriptions, external performances and other income sources increased this to an operating surplus of R97,116.
-The choir finished the year with reserves of R1,008,267.
+These works were performed at a gross deficit of R577,392.
+Income from sponsorships, membership subscriptions, external performances and other income sources reduced the operating deficit to R287,594.
+The deficit largely reflects the significant cost of mounting the War Requiem concert in Johannesburg, which was performed in collaboration with the Dresden Singakademie and the Saxony Youth Orchestra – the work required two orchestras and the construction of a customised stage setup.
+The choir finished the year with reserves of R720,673.

-I also wish to thank those choir members who participated in the Last Night of the Proms and Masonic Music concerts.
-These events contributed R31,532 to the choir coffers and continue to enhance our public profile.
+I also wish to thank those choir members who participated in the Last Night of the Proms and the additional Christmas concerts.
+These events contributed R44,000 to the choir coffers and continue to enhance our public profile.
 I would also like to mention with gratitude those volunteers who made the bells and hats for various concerts and raised further funds in the process.

 Thanks are also due to all those who give of their time and skill to ensure that choir activities run as smoothly as possible.
-In particular, I would like to mention Debbie Kruger, for choir administration; all the members of the Choir Committee, for their advice and efforts; Alex Trinder-Smith, who arranges the programmes for the concerts and processes payments to orchestra members for us; Maddy Farrant, who administers the choir membership subscriptions; as well as Sue Cock, for accompanying the choir from time to time.
+In particular, I would like to mention Debbie Kruger, for choir administration; all the members of the Choir Committee, for their advice and efforts; Alex Trinder-Smith, who arranges the programmes for the concerts and performs other administrative tasks; Maddy Farrant, who administers the choir membership subscriptions; as well as Sue Cock and Marnus Greyling, for accompanying the choir at rehearsals.

 Finally, of course, I must record my gratitude to our incomparable Music Director, whose expertise, energy, humour and entrepreneurial skill makes it possible for the choir to produce such varied and beautiful music, and to have great fun in doing so.